 1. Shop your closet.

-Do some internet searching or Pinterest investigation work to see how you can use what you already have to make your wardrobe work even harder for you.
+Do some internet or Pinterest searching to see how you can use what you already have to make your wardrobe go even further for you.

 2. Only buy pieces that extend your wardrobe.

 If you do buy something new (or used!), get a piece that helps you make a new outfit out of things you already own.
 Don’t buy something that needs even more to make it useful.

 For example, a denim jacket can be used in multiple ways with things you probably already have.
 Put it over a dress.
 Pair it with your favorite graphic tee.
 This is a piece that makes new outfits out of old ones.
 That’s better spending.

 3. Purchase clothing you need.
 Avoid the pieces you just want.